Remuera Heritage 2023 Annual Report

 Sales of the Great Feast at Remuera booklet continue and have generated interesting conversations about the actual location of the feast.
 We think we have established where it happened and would like to have another event around this to hear what you think.
 And we’re still selling our copies – please buy one – it’s a bargain!

-We commissioned a history of Ladies College to be researched and written by Joanna Boileau who has produced a great insight into the private girls’ school on Portland Road and Garden Road.
-I was sad to hear of the death in February of Joan Thompson aged 96 who was the last surviving pupil of Ladies College.
-Joan was age 8 when it closed – we will hear from Joanna tonight about this.
+We have published a history of Ladies College researched and written by Joanna Boileau who has produced a great insight into the private girls’ school on Portland Rd and Garden Rd.
+Its most famous pupil was Jean Batten – more of her later in the pictorial presentation.

-Finally, I would like to thank the wonderful committee for their commitment and company: Our Secretary Stuart Hayman, Treasurer John Ryan, and our committee Bryan Haggitt, Jenny Scott, Brian Cooper, and Sue Johnston and Sue Jackson of Remuera Library, who provide us with this wonderful venue.
+Finally, I would like to thank the wonderful committee for their commitment and company: Stuart Hayman, our secretary, Gavan Jackson, treasurer, Bryan Haggitt, Jenny Scott, Brian Cooper, Rebecca Washer, Sue Johnston & Sue Jackson of Remuera Library, who provide us with this wonderful venue.

 We desperately need some new members on our committee – the society is at a stage in its development where we need some more committee members.
 We want to maintain our focus on protecting our Remuera heritage and our informative and social programme of events.
 I hope you will consider getting involved.
 We really do need your help.